shahabl/brackets-livedev2/README.md

 5. LiveHTMLDocument instruments the page for live editing using the existing HTMLInstrumentation mechanism, and additionally includes remote scripts provided by the protocol (LiveDevProtocolRemote) and transport (NodeSocketTransportRemote).
 (The transport script includes the URL for the WebSocket server created in step 3.)
 6. The instrumented page is sent back to StaticServer, which responds to the browser with the instrumented version.
 Other files requested by the browser are simply returned directly by StaticServer.
 7. As the browser loads the page, it encounters the injected transport and protocol scripts.
 The transport script connects back to the NodeSocketTransport's WebSocket server created in step 3 and sends it a "connect" message to tell it what URL has been loaded in the browser.
 The NodeSocketTransport assigns the socket a client id so it can keep track of which socket is associated with which page instance, then raises a "connect" event.
 8. The LiveHTMLDocument receives the "connect" event and makes a note of the associated client ID.
-It injects its own script (RemoteFunctions, from the main Brackets codebase) that handles higher-level functionality like highlighting and applying DOM edits.
+It injects its own script (RemoteFunctions) that handles higher-level functionality like highlighting and applying DOM edits.
 9. As the user makes live edits or changes selection, LiveHTMLDocument calls the protocol handler's "evaluate" function to call functions from the injected RemoteFunctions.
 10. The protocol's "evaluate" method packages up the request as a JSON message and sends it via the transport.
 11. The remote transport handler unpacks the message and passes it to the remote protocol handler, which finally interprets it and evals its content.